samkang8293/langchain_test/README.md

-# langchain_test
+# LangChain Test and Learning

-A repository used to learn and experiment with LangChain and APIs for OpenAI (LLM) and Pinecone (Vector Store)
+I created this repository to learn more about LangChainand and APIs for OpenAI (LLM) and Pinecone (Vector Store) as well as experiment with them to create my own AI project; think of this as a LangChain notebook.